 A vector file can be scaled to any resolution and to virtually any size and still maintain the highest quality.
 This means you could blow your file up to the size of a billboard or reduce it down super small and it will still look crisp and delightful.

 Vector images are constructed using mathematical formulas rather than pixels so they are the preferred format for printing, merchandise, or when you need to scale.
 Vector files generally need to be created by a designer using design software such as Illustrator or InDesign.
 It’s super important you have a vector version of your logo even if you don’t have the software to open it yourself.

 Types of common vector files include SVG, AI, EPS, and PDF (depending on how the PDF was created).

 Ok, so there you have it!
 A brief rundown of the most common file formats getting around these days.
-To download a summary of this article to keep as an easy reference just sign up below to receive the download link.
+To download a summary of this article to keep as an easy reference guide — simply sign up below.
 I’ll also let you know when a new blog post comes out that also might be of interest to you — enjoy!

 By submitting this form, you are giving permission to be added to our subscriber list.
 We promise to keep your details safe and don’t worry you may unsubscribe at any time.